nordeim/Manatee_Laravel/docs/prompt_to_create.md

 ---
 cheers! you have done yet another excellent job! now carefully review the deployment guide you created earlier to double-check and validate whether it needs further updating to take into account the completed step 7 in the execution plan.

+---
+awesome!, now use the same rigorous and meticulous approach to explore the best possible implementation option to create the complete (full) working version of the following files which you are supposed to create in your plan for step 2.6, but you just mentioned but didn't create. refer to your dialogue attached her for your re-collection and reference.
+Now do create all the missing files for step 2.6 carefully.
+Please give me complete working files instead of placeholders.